vine/wordpress/readme.txt

 License: MIT
 License URI: http://opensource.org/licenses/MIT

-Official Vine plugin for WordPress.
-Easily embed Vine videos by pasting a URL into your post editor.
+(deprecated) Official Vine plugin for WordPress.
+Features now included in Twitter plugin for WordPress.
 Requires PHP 5.3 or greater.

 == Description ==

+*This WordPress plugin has been deprecated.* The [Twitter plugin for WordPress](https://wordpress.org/plugins/twitter/) includes the latest support for Vine embeds among other features.

 Embed a Vine video by pasting a URL or Vine shortcode into your post editor.
 Built on top of the [Vine oEmbed API](https://dev.twitter.com/web/vine/oembed), delivering the most recent [Vine embed HTML](https://dev.twitter.com/web/vine/embed) without requiring any post edits.